zammad/zammad-admin-documentation/manage/webhook.rst

 =======

-Webhooks are a way to integrate Zammad with other web services or applications, allowing them to subscribe to live updates about new tickets instead of having to poll the Zammad server every *n* minutes.
+Webhooks are a way to integrate Zammad with other web services or applications, allowing them to subscribe to live updates about tickets instead of having to poll the Zammad server every *n* minutes.

 .. note:: ⌛ **Webhooks may not arrive immediately.**